-A student is expected to know what constitutes academic integrity to applic committing academic offences, and to take resign of what constitutes are constituted in the office of Academic Integrity (https://uwaterloo.ca/academic-integrity/) for more information.
+A student is expected to know what constitutes academic integrity, to avoid committing academic offences, and to take responsibility for his/her actions.
+Check the Office of Academic Integrity for more information.
 A student who is unsure whether an action constitutes an offence, or who needs help in learning how to avoid offences (e.g., plagiarism, cheating) or about "rules" for group work/collaboration should seek guidance from the course professor, academic advisor, or the Undergraduate Associate Dean.
 When misconduct has been found to have occurred, disciplinary penalties will be imposed under Policy 71 - Student Discipline.
-For information on categories of offenses and types of penalties, students should refer to Policy 71 - Student Discipline (https://uwaterloo.ca/secretariat/policies-procedures-guidelines/guidelines/guidelines-assessment-penalties).
+For information on categories of offenses and types of penalties, students should refer to Policy 71 - Student Discipline .
+For typical penalties check Guidelines for the Assessment of Penalties.